Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_05/step_05.md

 - **Conditional Rendering**: `<|part|render={len(comparison_scenario)>0}|...|>`

-The part component ensures that certain elements are only rendered when there is data available in the comparison_scenario.
+The part component ensures that certain elements are only rendered when there is data available in the *comparison_scenario*.

 - **Table**: `<|{comparison_scenario}|table|>`

-A table that displays the comparison data from the comparison_scenario DataFrame.
+A table that displays the comparison data from the *comparison_scenario* DataFrame.
 The table is expandable if the number of rows exceeds the available space.

 - **Metric Selector**: `<|{selected_metric}|selector|lov={metric_selector}|dropdown|>`